-Sustainable investing is investing practices or methods that focus on socially responsible and ethical strategies to ensure that the companies being invested in follows a high standard of socially-conscious principles.
+Sustainable investing is the practice of making capital allocation decisions based on socially responsible and ethical strategies to ensure that portfolio companies maintain a high standard of sustainability principles.
 Investing through ESG (Environmental, Social, and Governance) principles constitute part of sustainable investing and have become increasingly popular over the years.

 - Sustainable Investing consists of three primary areas – environmental, social, and governance.